ManuelRausch/StatConfR/README.md

 ### Fitting

-It is strongly recommended that if metacognitive efficiency is to be measured using the meta-d′/d′ method that researchers fist determine whether the Independent Truncated Gaussian Model, the confidence model implied by the meta-d′/d′ method, is an adequate description of the
+We strongly recommend that if metacognitive efficiency is to be measured using the meta-d′/d′ method that researchers fist determine whether the Independent Truncated Gaussian Model, the confidence model implied by the meta-d′/d′ method, is an adequate description of the